 - Address red flags to avoid crisis

-As loved ones go through transitions associated with aging family dynamics can become entrenched and complicated.
+As loved ones go through transitions family dynamics can become entrenched and often complicated by new challenges.
 Conflict often arises due to multiple factors.
 Long-term grievances, differing points of view, disparities in personal and family obligations and resources are some of the issues faced.
-Families differ, but there are several issues that are commonly discussed.
+Families differ, but there are several issues that are commonly discussed when there is disagreement.

 - Planning and anticipating challenges before a crisis